martijnbentum/E2ELD-cautious-fiesta/notes/mald_spectral_balance.md

 Matthews correlation coefficient: 0.631

 De LDA performs marginally better than codevectors (zie onder).
-De median duration of a vowel is 62 milliseconds, so this classifier sees twice the in put compared to a codevector (25 ms).
+De median duration of a vowel is 62 milliseconds, so this classifier sees twice the audio input compared to a codevector (25 ms).

 MLP performance op basis van codevectors